Vajrasattva: Meaning of name

-Vajrasattva's name translates to Diamond Being or Thunderbolt Being.
+Vajrasattva's name translates to Diamond Being (Sattva roughly translates to hero/being/saint) or Thunderbolt Being.
 The vajra, a symbol of insight, is associated with Esoteric Buddhism.

 Newar Buddhism

 Vajrasattva is an important figure in the tantric Buddhism of the Newar People of the Kathmandu Valley.
 He represents the ideal guru, and he is frequently invoked in the guru maṇḍala, the foundational ritual for all other Newar Buddhist rituals and the daily for Newar priests (s).
 The (100 syllable prayer to Vajrasattva) is memorized by many practicing Newar Buddhist priests.